etbe - Russell Coker

 Here are my current designs for SE Linux shirts:

-4 Responses to “Bonnie++ and Postal shirts”
+4 thoughts on “Bonnie++ and Postal shirts”

 If I hear the word benchmark I imagine a Tux i weightlifting after all that’s what the word benchmarking comes from, for a file system benchmark I would expect a Tux doing weightlifting with some files, as in paper based folders.